 decoratedName property

 A logicalLocation object MAY contain a property named decoratedName whose value is a string containing the compiler's internal representation of the logical location associated with this location object.
+Some compilers refer to this representation as a “mangled name.”

 Even though decoratedName describes a logical location, the presence of decoratedName does not require that fullyQualifiedLogicalName (§3.22.3) also be present.